Ernanm280/azure-setup/README.md

 <br>
 <br>

-- In the Networking tab, allow Azure to create a new Virtual Network (VNet) and Subnet.
+- In the Networking tab, allow Azure to create a new Virtual Network (VNet) and Subnet, naming the VNet "Lab-Vnet".

 Adding a Virtual Network (VNet) is important because it creates a private and secure network environment for Azure resources like virtual machines to communicate with each other.